3 reasons to love the Imperial City of Hue

 Whatever its style, from royal, folk or vegetarian, its gastronomy has everything to awaken your taste buds as well as your pupils.
 The names of "bun bo Hue", traditional cakes (banh) as "banh nam", "banh bot loc", "nem nuong", and "nem lui", are popular dishes that have delighted many many travelers with their flavours.

 >> Read more: 7 famous foods in Hue

 Authentic and abundant historical remains, peaceful and varied landscapes, refined and delicious gastronomy, all that will make you fall to the charm of the poetic old city of Hue.

-What do you must see and do in Hue?
+What must you see and do in Hue?

-You will find our tips in the selection of Top 10 best things to do in Hue of Vietnam.
+You will find our tips in the selection of Top 10 best things to do in Hue.

 Location of Hue

 The capital city of Thua Thien, Hue province in the center of the country.
 Hue is 654km from Hanoi, 1,051km from Ho Chi Minh City and 85km from Da Nang.